Exclusive - Mike's Hard Lemonade up for sale: sources

-Mike's Hard Lemonade Co, owner of one of the best known malt beverage brands in the United States, is in the early stages of exploring a sale that could value it at more than $1 billion, according to two people familiar with the matter.
+Mike's Hard Lemonade Co, owner of one of the best known malt beverage brands in the United States, is in the early stages of exploring a sale that could value it at more than $1 billion (0.66 billion pounds), according to two people familiar with the matter.

 The Chicago-based company has initiated a sale process that is likely to attract the interest of large beverage companies, the people said this week.